backpackcloud/sherlog-holmes/README.md

 ## Usage

-Shelog Holmes provides the command line tool `sherlog`.
+Shelog Holmes provides the command line tool `sherlog-holmes`.
 You can use this to pass a log, the filters you need to apply and the process that needs to be executed (like showing the filtered entries or counting the exceptions):

 ### Config Options